aureliusenterprise/Aurelius-Atlas-docker-compose/README.md

     ```
     sudo sysctl -w vm.max_map_count=262144
     ```
-    For more details on configuring virtual memory for Elasticsearch, refer to this [page](https://www.elastic.co/guide/en/elasticsearch/reference/8.2/vm-max-map-count.html).
+    For more details on configuring virtual memory for Elasticsearch, refer to the elastic documentation [page](https://www.elastic.co/guide/en/elasticsearch/reference/8.2/vm-max-map-count.html).

 ##  Environment variables responsible for user/pass
 By default these roles are created in the different services: